 Fractional CTOs: Unlocking Value in UK Midmarket PE.

 Private equity finds itself at an inflection point.
-With distributions falling to their lowest levels since 2009 and firms sitting on a record $2.6 trillion of committed but uninvested capital globally¹, the traditional playbook of financial engineering and rapid exits has become increasingly obsolete.
+With distributions falling to their lowest levels since 2009 and firms sitting on a record $2.6 trillion of committed but uninvested capital globally¹, the traditional playbook of financial engineering and rapid exits no longer works.

 The pressure is particularly acute for PE-owned software companies, which have faced a perfect storm of challenges.
 SaaS valuations have contracted sharply, with public market revenue multiples falling from peaks of 20x+ in 2021 to below 5x for many companies by late 2024⁴.
 Leadership teams across PE portfolios are grappling with existential questions about AI integration while defending against encroachment from major technology platforms that release competing features with each product cycle⁶.